ShrootBuck/ShrootBuck/README.md

 I work on Machine Learning projects using Tensorflow.

 I do commissions.
 My Discord is below if you're interested in hiring me.
-Below are the languages, tools, and frameworks that I use.
+Below are the languages and frameworks that I use.

 ## Languages
 [![Languages](https://skillicons.dev/icons?i=dart,html,css,js,ts,py)](https://skillicons.dev)